PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter01/Answers to Exercises/Ex__3_40_digit_subtractor.md

 __Modern Computer Architecture and Organization Second Edition__, by Jim Ledin.
 Published by Packt Publishing.
 # Chapter 1, Exercise 3

-Modify the program of Exercise 2 to implement subtraction of 40-digit decimal values.
+Modify the programs of Exercise 1 and Exercise 2 to implement subtraction of 40-digit decimal values.
 Perform borrowing as required.
 Test with 0-0, 1-0, 1000000-1, and 0-1.
 What is the result for 0-1?

 # Answer
 See the python file [Ex__3_single_digit_subtractor.py](src/Ex__3_single_digit_subtractor.py) for the single-digit subtractor code.